openhive-network/devportal/_tutorials-recipes/vest-to-steem.md

 ---
-title: Converting VESTS to STEEM
+title: Converting VESTS to HIVE
 position: 1
-description: How to convert VESTS to STEEM or STEEM POWER
+description: How to convert VESTS to HIVE or HIVE POWER
 exclude: true
 layout: full
 canonical_url: vest-to-steem.html